-BA’s First Class passengers also receive pyjamas with slippers which I have taken a picture of (see scroller above).
-The lightweight, dark green pyjamas, and feature the BA First Class logo on the chest.
+BA’s First Class passengers also receive pajamas with slippers which I have taken a picture of (see scroller above).
+The lightweight, dark green pajamas, and feature the BA First Class logo on the chest.
 Again these are good and nice to have but they are not great.
 You don’t get PJs in Business.

 What Else Is Missing?

 Briitish Airways did not install a fancy bar on their Airbus A380s or any of their other planes.
 If you are holding out for one of these you have chosen the wrong airline.

 It does have a walk-up “Club Kitchen” onboard.
 This is basically a cupboard of food shared between where Business and First Class fliers so that they can graze between meals (this has been photographed above in the scroller).